-- If a member has a dispute concerning the conduct of this meeting or the eligibility of any nominator, second, or candidate, he/she must file a written protest with the Election Supervisor within two days. - 8.
-After explaining the above process, the chair should open nominations by reading any written nominations before floor nominations are taken. - 9.
-After each nomination, ask for a second and ask if the candidate accepts. - 10.
+After explaining the above process, the chair should open nominations by reading any written nominations before floor nominations are taken.

+After each nomination, ask for a second and ask if the candidate accepts.

 Ask for nominations until it is clear that no more are forthcoming.
-(Ask three times with no response before closing nominations.) - 11.
-After closing nominations for delegate, open nominations for alternate delegate, starting with written nominations. - 12.
+(Ask three times with no response before closing nominations.)

+After closing nominations for delegate, open nominations for alternate delegate, starting with written nominations.

 The chair should allow nominations, seconds and acceptances even if there is a question as to eligibility.
-Unlike officer elections at which the Secretary-Treasurer is responsible for determining the eligibility of candidates, nominators and seconders, the only way to challenge the eligibility of candidates, nominators and seconders, is to file an eligibility protest with the Election Supervisor within two working days of the nomination meeting. - 13.
-At the close of nominations: - If nominations result in a white ballot, the chair should inform the membership that the nominees are deemed elected. - If the number of nominees exceeds the number to which the local is entitled, the chair should inform the members of the dates of the mailing and tally of ballots and introduce the election committee if there is one. - 14.
+Unlike officer elections at which the Secretary-Treasurer is responsible for determining the eligibility of candidates, nominators and seconders, the only way to challenge the eligibility of candidates, nominators and seconders, is to file an eligibility protest with the Election Supervisor within two working days of the nomination meeting.

+At the close of nominations:

+- If nominations result in a white ballot, the chair should inform the membership that the nominees are deemed elected. - If the number of nominees exceeds the number to which the local is entitled, the chair should inform the members of: - the dates of the ballot mailing and tally of ballots and - the identity of the election committee if there is one.

 The chair should remind candidates to remain after the meeting adjourns for the lottery to determine either ballot placement or (in the case of a white ballot) ranking of delegates and alternates.

-B. Candidates' Meeting Outline
+CANDIDATES' MEETING OUTLINE